ModelarData/Telegraf-Output-Apache-Arrow-Flight/README.md

 ## Known issues and limitations

 * Currently, the plugin only implements support for the simplest schema supported by legacy JVM and current Rust versions of [ModelarDB](https://github.com/ModelarData/ModelarDB-RS), as listed above.
 Support for an arbitrary schema is planned.
-* `GetSchema()` is not compatible with the Rust implementation of Apache Arrow Flight, because a [bug](https://github.com/apache/arrow-rs/issues/2445) is present in the Rust implementation of Apache Arrow Flight where the schema is not serialized properly.
+* This plugin is not compatible with the Rust implementation of Apache Arrow Flight, because a [bug](https://github.com/apache/arrow-rs/issues/2445) is present in the Rust implementation of Apache Arrow Flight where the schema is not serialized properly.